mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 | **[Trigger](../trigger.html)** | Use if you wish to watch for any changes in your app/service.
 Examples are Watch new book, which will be triggered whenever a new book has been added to the library |

-Let's start Click the tab `Modules`.
+To create a new Module, click the tab `Modules`.
 The list of all Modules your App consist of will be shown (empty for now).
 Click the large button with plus sign in the right top corner and choose `Create a new Module` from the dropdown menu.
 A dialog will pop up, where you can name your Module, choose its type and provide some description.
 Fill the dialog as shown and click `Save`.

 ![Create a new Module](images/create-a-module.png)

 The new Module will appear in the list.
 Click the Module and a page with several tabs will be shown.
-Make sure the tab `Communication` is active and replace the content of the text area with the following JSON snippet (again, press <kbd>Ctrl</kbd>+<kbd>S</kbd> to save changes):
+Make sure the tab `Communication` is active and replace the content of the text area with the following JSON.
+The `url` key specifies the endpoint path.
+It will be joined with `baseUrl` specified earlier to produce the full url of the API endpoint: http://demo-api.integrokit.com/api/v1/helloworld (again, press <kbd>Ctrl</kbd>+<kbd>S</kbd> to save changes:

 ```json
 {